 Friday, 9th November marked a day of change.
 Electronic cigarette companies can now speak a little more freely in the channels where they are allowed to advertise, educating smokers about the potential benefits of vaping instead of smoking.
-This another step in the right direction for the vaping industry.
+This another step in the right direction for the vaping industry and e-cigarette advertising.

 The title of this article is now legally allowed in an advertisement.
 We can let you know that the Totally Wicked Switz2 emits a tiny fraction of the toxic chemicals that regular combustible cigarettes do, along with other reasonable health claims that we have supporting evidence for.

 Totally Wicked’s Switz2 e-cigarette has been tested for emissions at a UKAS accredited testing laboratory.
 We compared the emission results for the Switz 2 e-cigarette with the reported literature emission values of a reference cigarette tested under similar conditions1.
 Our data shows a greater than 99.9 % relative reduction in toxicant emissions for the Switz 2 e-cigarette*.

 While we have had this type of information for all of our products, and for quite a long while, we have been prevented by regulations from using any information that might be considered to be a health claim when applied to our brand or to any of our products.